-Developed by Joyce Simard from the care programme that uses sensory, psychosocial and spiritual elements to enhance the quality of life of persons with application, Telegram, caregivers are able to access useful caregiving resources, as well as share their caregiving experiences, challenges and inspiration stories with one another.
+Tapping on technology, #DPHCares support group for caregivers.
+Through the use application, Telegram, caregivers are able to access useful caregiving resources, as well as share their caregiving experiences, challenges and inspiration stories with one another.
 This has provided a platform for caregivers to continue receiving respite and social support despite the restrictions on physical gatherings imposed during the pandemic.